18th August 2022

-If you are a contractor working through your limited company and find yourself guessing throughout the year, you may be missing out.
-Is it time to ask your accountant for quarterly management accounts?
+If you run your own business and find yourself guessing how it is doing throughout the year, you may be missing out.
+We think it is time to ask your accountant for regular eg.: quarterly management accounts.

-The purpose of operating through your own limited company is to be tax-efficient, have control over your pay and pension contributions and have the flexibility and freedom of a freelance contractor.
-Management accounts can help you make the most of your opportunities and avoid paying penalties or additional tax.
+Management accounts can help you make the most of your opportunities and avoid paying penalties or additional taxes.

-However, if you are busy (and also not an accountant), you want someone to review your company regularly.
-This way, you can be alerted of any opportunities, or possible errors that can have an impact not only on your business but on your personal finances as well.
+However, if you are busy (and also not an accountant), you may want someone to review your business’ finances regularly.
+This way, you can be alerted of any missed opportunities or possible errors that can have an impact not only on your business but on your personal finances as well.

 Let’s look at five areas where management accounts can help:

-Business expenses are a significant factor when it comes to your accounts due to their tax-reducing nature.
+Business expenses may be a significant factor in your accounts.
 Your accountant will look into whether you are missing out on claiming any expenses or if they have the correct VAT rate applied.